Welcome to Seychelles

-The day is, free for you to explore the city at your own pace.
+Day is, free for you to explore the beautiful island at your own pace.

 Mahé is the largest island in the Seychelles archipelago, in the Indian Ocean off East Africa.
-Its terrain is defined by white-sand beaches such as those in the popular resort area of Beau Vallon, and granite peaks including the rainforested Morne Seychellois.
-The island is also home to Victoria, Seychelles' capital, known for Creole architecture and a colourful covered market with wares like fish, fruit and clothing.
+Its terrain is defined by white-sand beaches such as those in the popular resort area of Beau Vallon, and granite peaks including the rain forested Morne Seychellois.
+The island is also home to Victoria, Seychelles' capital, known for Creole architecture and a colorful covered market with wares like fish, fruit and clothing.

 Overnight in Mahe.

 Get up in the morning listening to the chirping of the birds and hearing the sound of the waves lashing gently against the shores.
 Have a relaxed breakfast at the hotel.
 Spend the rest of the day pampering yourself to the various amenities available at your resort, swim, snorkel or just relax by the sea!
-Soak in the ambience and work on your tan or there are a variety of OPTIONAL TOURS that you can choose from.
+Soak in the ambience and work on your tan or explore the country.

 After breakfast.
 The day is free until checkout time.
 The driver will pick you up and drop you to the airport for your onward flight.

 AED 5,650/- per person, prices are based on twin sharing.

 The rates are subject to availability at the time of booking request.
 In the event if there are rate changes due to increase in Govt taxes, or hotel charges a surcharge, or BAR rates (Best available rates), we reserve the right to amend the rates without notice.
 The exchange rate is subject to change.
 Please ensure that you have secured the relevant visa / entry permits & valid passport.
 The best source of visa information is the embassy of the country itself.

 If you are interested in going ahead with this booking, we would require deposits or payments as follows either in the form of cash or cheque: